Poker Quiz! 9♥9♣ Facing a Flop Donk Bet, What's Your Move?

 Have Questions about LearnWPT?
 Email us at [email protected].

 Poker Quiz!
-Trip Kings Facing a Check-Raise, What Do You Do?
+At the WSOP With A♠T♠ vs a Pro, What Do You Do?

 What do you do here?